PranathiYarravalli20/SQL-Data-Exploration-Project/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### SQL SERVER:
-MY SQL Workbench version 8.0 is used for this project and SQL quering.
+MY SQL Workbench version 8.0 is used for project and SQL quering.